ssquadteam/FancyPlugins/docs/src/fancynpcs/api/getting-started.md

 You can find the JavaDocs for the FancyNpcs API [here](https://repo.fancyinnovations.com/javadoc/releases/de/oliver/FancyNpcs/latest).

 Join the [FancyInnovations Discord](https://discord.gg/ZUgYCEJUEx) for help and support.
-There is a dedicated channel for help about the api (`#npcs-dev`).
+There is a dedicated channel for help about the api (`#npcs-api`).
 ```